kaser137/Average_salary/README.md

 dependencies: `pip install -r requirements.txt`

 Start file `main.py`, it makes 2 tables in your console, first table is info from HeadHunter, second - from SuperJob.
-Program analyse vacancies for programmers in Moscow, if you want to change region change value of 'area' according to tree of areas at address https://api.hh.ru/areas, and value of 'town' which you can find at address https://api.superjob.ru/2.0/towns/, all info presented in JSON format.
-All changes you have to do in variable "payload" of function `predict_rub_salary(api_url, target_vacancy, app_code=None, app_key=None, api_page=1)`, which is in file `service_file.py` at string №27.
+Program analyse vacancies for programmers in Moscow.
+For example, type in terminal in working directory of project: `python main.py` If you want to change region change variable 'area' in `predict_rub_salary_hh` according to tree of areas at
+address: https://api.hh.ru/areas, and varable 'town' in `predict_rub_salary_sj` which you can find at
+address: https://api.superjob.ru/2.0/towns/, all info presented in JSON format.

 You also can start program only for HeadHunter, or only forSuperJob, you have to start files `hh.py` or `superjob.py` respectively.
+For example:
+`python hh.py` or `python superjob.py`